ASchmidt1024/articles/angular/evaluation/angular-evaluation.md

 ## Angular CLI

 [Angular command line interface][24] provides some very helpful commands to build up and running full stack applications in minutes.
-The developer has no need to figure out stuff like sourve maps, webpack or test runners.
+The developer has no need to figure out stuff like source maps, webpack or test runners.
 This all work out of the box.
-Angular CLI helps your developer to enforce consistent developement practices by generating component, services and state management modules.
+Angular CLI helps your developer to enforce consistent development practices by generating component, services and state management modules.
 You can use the tool directly in the console.
 There is also an UI named [Angular Console][23], which is available as desktop app.

 ## Ionic Framework